 - Evaluate and provide input on alternative and innovative learning programs such as middle colleges, on-line dual enrollment, continuing education and professional development courses.

-- Actively collaborate with the Campus Planning and Finance Council’s Budget and Finance Subcommittee toward the goal of increasing departmental incentives to continue offering courses at off-campus sites.
+- Actively collaborate with the Campus Planning and Finance Council's Budget and Finance Subcommittee toward the goal of clarifying departmental incentives to offer courses at off-campus sites.

-- Address instructional process, and any instructional issues in the start-up of the WMU Regional Location in Punta Gorda, Florida.
+- Address instructional process, and any instructional issues of the WMU Regional Locations.

 NOTE: The EUPC will seek information from the Office of Extended University Programs to maintain communications with that office on issues directly related to it.
-Council recommendations are to be submitted to the Executive Board in the form of a report (see template).
-After review, the Executive Board may invite the council to initiate a memorandum of action (MOA) on which the recommendations(s) is/are stated.
-Any draft MOAs requested by the Executive Board should be submitted using the DRAFT MOA template.
+Council recommendations are to be submitted to the Executive Board in the form of a memorandum of action (MOA) on which the recommendations(s) is/are stated.
+Any draft MOAs requested by the Executive Board should be submitted using the MOA template.

-The EUPC chairperson shall provide a written summary of the council’s progress for the year; list the above charges noting each item's progress and current status; any other activities undertaken; and draft charges for the 2018-19 academic year, no later than June 30, 2018.
+The EUPC chairperson shall provide a written report of the council’s accomplishments progress for the year; list the above charges noting each item's progress and current status; any other activities undertaken; and draft charges for the 2020-21 academic year, no later than June 30, 2020.